openwdl/wdl/SPEC.md

 An enum can be thought of as two different constructs sharing the same name:

 * A `Struct` with one `String`-type member, `name`, whose value is the "stringified" version of the variant's identifier.
 For example, the name of `Color.RED` is `"RED"`.
-Unlike structs, it is not possible to create new instances of an `Enum` outside of the enum's definition.
+Unlike structs, it is not possible to create new instances of an `enum` outside of the enum's definition.
-* A global variable of type `Object` whose members have names equal to the enum variant names, and whose values are instances of the `Enum`.
+* A global variable of type `Object` whose members have names equal to the enum variant names, and whose values are instances of the `enum`.

 For example, the above definition of `Color` can be thought of as shorthand for: